hmrc/api-testing-template.g8/README.md

 To execute the example tests, follow the steps in the project README.md

 ### A Note on the Example Feature file
-The example tests created by this template are quite limited in what they do.
-They make some simple requests to some endpoints to show how to quickly get up and running using the api testing template.
-These tests depend on the services in the `PAYMENTS_DIRECT_DEBIT` being available:
+The example tests provided in this template is quite limited in what they do.
+They make some simple requests to show how to quickly set up and run tests using the api testing template.
+These tests depend on the service `DIRECT_DEBIT_STUBS` being available.

-    ASSETS_FRONTEND
-    AUTH AUTH_LOGIN_API
-    AUTH_LOGIN_STUB
-    BANK_ACCOUNT_REPUTATION_STUB
-    BAS_GATEWAY
-    BAS_GATEWAY_FRONTEND
-    CA_FRONTEND
-    CONTACT_FRONTEND
-    DATASTREAM
-    DIRECT_DEBIT_BACKEND
-    DIRECT_DEBIT_FRONTEND
-    DIRECT_DEBIT_STUBS
-    EMAIL
-    EMAIL_VERIFICATION
-    EMAIL_VERIFICATION_FRONTEND
-    EXTERNAL_PORTAL_STUB
-    HMRCDESKPRO
-    HMRC_EMAIL_RENDERER
-    IDENTITY_VERIFICATION
-    MAILGUN_STUB
-    PAYMENTS_ADMIN_FRONTEND
-    PAYMENTS_STUBS
-    PAY_API
-    PAY_FRONTEND
-    USER_DETAILS

 ## Development
 If you'd like to contribute to the api-testing-template you'll need to test your changes before raising a PR (see below).